actions/add-to-project/README.md

 [![build-test](https://github.com/actions/add-to-project/actions/workflows/test.yml/badge.svg)](https://github.com/actions/add-to-project/actions/workflows/test.yml)

-🚨 **This action is in beta, however the API is stable.
-Some breaking changes might occur between versions, but it is not likely to break as long as you use a specific SHA or version number** 🚨
+> **NOTE:** This Action (currently) only supports auto-adding Issues/Pull Requests to a Project which lives in the same organization as your target Repository.

-> **NOTE:** This Action (currently) only supports auto-adding Issues to a Project which lives in the same organization as your target Repository.
+> **NOTE:** This action no longer uses the deprecated ProjectNext API.
+If you are looking for the old version of that action, please check `project_next` branch.

 ## Usage